SoundsLikeJonny/WwiseUnrealGenerateGamesyncsDataTable-Deprecated-/README.md

 # Wwise Unreal Generate Gamesyncs Data Table
 Improved string handling for Wwise nodes when working in Unreal blueprints.
 Creates a data table for gamesyncs (RTPC, Switches, States) in the Unreal project.
 Works alongside a UE Structure to determine the data type of the CSV row.

+> Note: This script is in no way tied to working with the Unreal Engine.
+It just creates a .csv file that Unreal can use.
+You could use this script to create a .csv for any other purpose, such as with another engine (Unity, CryEngine, GameMaker Studio, etc.)

 ## Wwise Gamesyncs and Unreal Engine Wwise Bluprint Nodes
 As an audio designer, one thing that has frustrated me when working with Wwise and Unreal Blueprints is renaming.